kubesphere-sigs/fluent-operator-walkthrough/README.md

 ./deploy-es.sh
 ```
 >Note:
-> If you fail in mac execution, you may have to remove the old minikube links and link the newly installed binary:
+> On MacOS you may have to remove the old minikube links and link the newly installed binary:
 > <br>brew unlink minikube<br>
 > <br>brew link minikube<br>
 > Reference: https://minikube.sigs.k8s.io/docs/start/

+For some other examples of deploying data sinks (e.g. Loki, etc.) then have a look at https://github.com/calyptia/fluent-bit-devtools.

 ## Install Fluent Operator

-Fluent Operator controls the lifecycle of the Fluent Bit and Fluentd.
+Fluent Operator controls the lifecycle of the Fluent Bit and Fluentd deployments.
 You can use the following script to launch the Fluent Operator in the `fluent` namespace:

 ```shell
 ./deploy-fluent-operator.sh
 ```

-You can find more details of the Fluent Bit and Fluentd CRDs in the links below:
+You can find more details of the Fluent Bit and Fluentd Custom Resource Definitions (CRDs) in the links below:

 - https://github.com/fluent/fluent-operator#fluent-bit
 - https://github.com/fluent/fluent-operator#fluentd

 ## Deploy Fluent Bit and Fluentd

-Both Fluent Bit and Fluentd are defined as CRDs in Fluent Operator, you can create the Fluent Bit DaemonSet or the Fluentd StatefulSet by declaring FluentBit or Fluentd CR.
+The configuration of Fluent Bit and Fluentd are defined as CRDs with the Fluent Operator: you can create a Fluent Bit DaemonSet or a Fluentd StatefulSet by declaring a FluentBit or Fluentd Custom Resource (CR).

 ### Deploy Fluent Bit

 The `FluentBit` CR works together with `ClusterFluentBitConfig` and they should be created together.
 The following `FluentBit` CR is just an example.
-To deply the actually Fluent Bit DaemonSet, please refer to the [Using Fluent Bit to collect kubelet logs and output to Elasticsearch](#using-fluent-bit-to-collect-kubelet-logs-and-output-to-elasticsearch) and [Using Fluent Bit to collect K8s application logs and output to Kafka](#using-fluent-bit-to-collect-k8s-application-logs-and-output-to-kafka) sections.
+To deploy the actual Fluent Bit DaemonSet, please refer to the [Using Fluent Bit to collect kubelet logs and output to Elasticsearch](#using-fluent-bit-to-collect-kubelet-logs-and-output-to-elasticsearch) and [Using Fluent Bit to collect K8s application logs and output to Kafka](#using-fluent-bit-to-collect-k8s-application-logs-and-output-to-kafka) sections.

 ```yaml
 apiVersion: fluentbit.fluent.io/v1alpha2